-- WCP landscaping (everything except hedge and tree trimming) is currently being handled by Enviroscaping, Inc. under the direction of Phil Mora.
-Hedge trimming and tree maintenance is being handled by Tierra Verde, under the direction of Terry Peterson.
+- WCP landscaping (everything except tree trimming) is currently being handled by Enviroscaping, Inc. under the direction of Phil Mora.
+Tree maintenance is being handled by Beaver Tree Company, under the direction of Autumn Fish.

 - Landscaping work is prioritized by the HOA.
 If your unit needs the landscapers’ attention, please alert WCP property manager, Sandie Foehl, by calling (805) 968-3435 or sending e-mail to firstname.lastname@example.org.
 Please do not ask the individual landscapers to do personal tasks around your unit.
 Understand that they must report to their supervisor, and their supervisor reports to the HOA.

 - Homeowners are restricted by the CC&Rs from planting in the common area and placing (much less, storing) items on the common area.
 These items are subject to removal.

 - The WCP landscape committee is chaired by Dorothy Gonzalez.
 Homeowners are welcome to join members of the landscape committee and the property manager on regular landscape walk-arounds with landscape company representatives.
 The current landscape committee chair is Adrienne Edgar (firstname.lastname@example.org).
 Landscape walks are currently scheduled for the second Friday of each month at 9:30 AM.
 All are welcome to come on the walk, but please understand that the landscape committee and the landscape company set the priorities for the walks.